Distance: 24 miles out and back Elevation gain: 3110 ft

 If you want to ride more than 8 miles, you’re in luck—the turn-around point is a stone’s throw from Horseshoe Meadow Road and the starting point in on Whitney Portal Road, both of which are in Bestrides and either of which will give you all the work you crave.

 Normally TCR sees no through traffic.
-But at the moment (9/23) the bottom of Whitney Portal Rd. is closed to all traffic and TCR is serving as the detour around the closure.
-Thus the road is temporarily crawling with through traffic.
+But at the moment (11/24) the bottom of Whitney Portal Rd. is closed to all traffic and TCR is serving as the detour around the closure.
+Thus the road is temporarily crawling with through traffic (that is to say, you’ll probably see two cars).
 I still found it an unforgettable experience.
 Imagine how great it will be when WPR is open again.

 Start at the intersection of Tuttle Creek Rd. and Whitney Portal Rd.
 Ride to the intersection of TCR and Sunset Drive, when it’s obvious that all the fun is over.
 Turn around and ride back.